Quick Comparison: V7 vs V12 - Spec & Test Overview

 Which option is better on hard floors?

-The latter is better between the V7 MotorHead and V12 Detect since it has a slim roller nozzle – a more efficient tool on hard floors.
+The latter is better between the V7 MotorHead and V12 Detect, as it has a slim roller nozzle—a more efficient tool for hard floors.

-It got more sand on this surface, an indicator I use for hard floor cleaning performance.
+It picked up more sand on this surface, an indicator of hard-floor cleaning performance.

 Surprisingly, even without the Fluffy tool, the V7 was decent at cleaning sand (99.2%).

-Nonetheless, the V12’s other features make it more functional, like the green laser – one of the best at accentuating almost-invisible dust particles, even in dark areas.
+Nonetheless, the V12’s other features make it more functional, such as the green laser—one of the best at accentuating almost-invisible dust particles, even in dark areas.

 This feature is absent in the V7, though the V15’s laser slim roller will fit in the V7, so it’s another option once it’s available.